-Visual Sign # 1: Dripping Water
+Visual Sign # 1: Dripping Water or Leaking Water

-When you see water on the floor near the side of your water heater and/or dripping from the pipe that runs down the side of that unit, this means your temperature and pressure (T&P) valve is venting excess steam.
+When you see water on the floor near the side of your water heater and/or dripping from the pipe that runs down the side of the unit, this means your temperature and pressure (T&P) valve is venting excess steam.
 This steam condenses into water, which travels down that pipe and into your floor drain, preventing your water heater from exploding.
-This is normal.
-NEVER tamper with or block the T&P valve is normal.
+A slow drip from the T&P valve is normal.

 When water is leaking from the base of the water heater (or if you notice water on the floor under the water heater), that means your commercial water heater is leaking internally.
 So your water heater is losing the water it’s supposed to be heating.
 This can happen slowly over time, or very abruptly.
 This is because when that water heater tank heats up and cools down, the metal expands and contracts.
 Over time, hairline cracks can form in the tank itself or in the flue tubes inside the water heater, causing water to leak out onto the floor.